 wasn’t the same after his injury, hobbling off five minutes into the second

-half, his assailant staying on having done his job.
-Ten minutes later the only
+half, while his assailant remained on the pitch, having done his job.
+Ten minutes later, the only

-goal of the game arrived from Anwa and that was pretty much game over.
+goal of the game arrived from Anwa.
+It meant that it was pretty much game over.
 The

 KBU extinguished.